 This, unfortunately, is a somewhat complex procedure.
 There are several ways to configure traps – only one of them will be explained in this guide.

-Other approaches could be using SNMPTT functionality or Perl scripts.
+Other approaches could be using SNMPTT functionality.

 The following section will explain the SNMPv2c Traps only.
 The SNMPv3 or SNMP Informs differencies and requirements are explained at the end of this section.

 You have to install an snmptrapd, a daemon which receives SNMP traps and pass them into the Zabbix front-end.
 Keep in mind to start it automatically after the system start, e.g. via the command:

 You can use the script (snmptrap.sh) which is included in the

 RipEX_Zabbix_templ.zip file downloadable from Firmware

 section on RACOM website.
 Copy the script file into

 /usr/lib/zabbix/externalscripts/ directory and change the file privileges

 and make it executable.